graphcore/tutorials/simple_applications/README.md

 - [Simple MNIST training example](poplar/mnist): this example shows how to build a training model to classify digits from the MNIST dataset.

-## TensorFlow 1

-- [Classifying hand-written digits](tensorflow/mnist) from the MNIST dataset is a well-known example of a basic machine learning task.
-An example of its implementation on IPUs can be found in `mnist`.
-This example also shows how to use `ipu.dataset_benchmark` to determine the maximum achievable throughput for a given dataset.

-- [Classifying images with the ResNet18 model](tensorflow/resnet18_inference): this example shows how to perform classification by using a pretrained ResNet18 model on the IPU.

 ## TensorFlow 2

 - [Simple MNIST training example](tensorflow2/mnist): This example trains a simple 2-layer fully connected model on the MNIST numeral data set.